4 hit by falling tree branch on Upper West Side

-UPPER WEST SIDE, Manhattan (WABC) -- Police say four people were injured when a tree branch fell on them on Wednesday evening.
+UPPER WEST SIDE, Manhattan (WABC) -- Police say four people were hit by a falling tree branch in Riverside Park.

 Three of the four people suffered injuries, but all were considered non-life-threatening, authorities said.